vintasoftware/python-api-checklist/checklist.md

   * - [ ] Provide the ability to get out of the abstraction cage and use directly the abstracted resources and functionalities
   E.g. Django querysets support `.extra` to combine custom SQL with ORM-generated one.
 It also supports `.raw`, which allow completely raw SQL queries
-  * - [ ] Wrap errors that are common to multiple low-level implementations and avoid leaking them directly to the API client E.g. a database connection error should be the same if your API supports multiple database engines.
+  * - [ ] Wrap errors that are common to multiple low-level implementations and avoid leaking them directly to the API client E.g. a database connection error should be the same if the API supports multiple database engines.
 This helps API clients to change engines without changing much code
 - [ ] Be Pythonic
   * - [ ] Use properties for simple getters and setters
   * - [ ] Use magic methods for operator overloading